 - Designed for travel system use with compatible Chicco strollers (sold separately)

-For 2 to 4 year old, I recommend this harness WAYB Pico.
+For 2 to 4 year old, I recommend the WAYB Pico.
 It is federally approved yet lightweight and super-portable.